Complete Havasu Falls Packing List (2024)

 Choose a lightweight backpacking tent that will accommodate you and whoever you’ll be sleeping with.

-I like tents with two doors and vestibules, like the Big Agnes Copper Spur HV UL2, which make it easier to get in and out of and to store your gear while you are sleeping.
+I like tents with two doors and vestibules, like the Big Agnes Copper Spur HV UL2, which make it easier to get in/out of and store your gear while you are sleeping.

 Alternatively, if you want to sleep in a hammock at Havasupai, you can save weight and skip the tent, but make sure you bring a lightweight waterproof tarp to protect you in the case of rain.
 I slept in the ENO Doublenest Hammock during my first trip to Havasu and loved it.

-Even if you don’t plan to sleep in your hammock, you may consider packing one for this trip because there’s amazing spots to hang up hammocks around the falls and river.
+Even if you don’t plan to sleep in your hammock, you may consider packing one for this trip because there are amazing spots to hang up hammocks around the falls and river.

 Hammock set up between two trees at Havasupai in Arizona next to blue water pool